The definition of entrepreneur, isn’t it about success?

 Do you have what it takes to be an entrepreneur?
 You can test it here for free

-It is, therefore not if you are an entrepreneur, but if you have an entrepreneurial personality.
-And that has much more to do with the behavior and entrepreneurial qualities than having a registered business.
+Therefore, it is irrelevant if you are an aspiring entrepreneur with a new business or ceo of your own business, but if you have an entrepreneurial personality.
+And that has much more to do with your entrepreneurial qualities, style of thinking, and behavior than having a registered company.

-What are your strongest and weakest entrepreneurial points?
+What are your strongest and weakest entrepreneurial qualities?
 You can test it here for free

-Entrepreneurs see multiple business opportunities for a product or service to bring to the market.
-Furthermore, they like to grow independently as a venture or enterprise.
-In other words, they love to be a risk-taker and start more entrepreneurial ventures at the same time or sequentially.
-Which is also called a serial entrepreneur.
-See more below for different types of entrepreneurs.
+Budding entrepreneurs see multiple business opportunities for a product or service to bring to the market.
+Furthermore, entrepreneurs like to grow independently as a venture or enterprise.
+In other words, they love risk taking and often begin more than one enterprise at the same time or sequentially, which is also called a serial entrepreneur.
+See also below for more different types of entrepreneurs.

-Non-entrepreneurs, however, choose the safety of a steady income above the risks of a business.
+Non-entrepreneurs don’t have an entrepreneurial mindset.
+Instead, they choose the safety of a steady income above the risk of a business.

 The entrepreneurial spirit consists of approximately 13 entrepreneurship competencies.
-Competence means being able to do something very well, an entrepreneurial skill.
-These entrepreneurial qualities are in random order:
+The definition of competence means being able to do something very well, an entrepreneurial skill.
+These competencies are in random order:

 creativity and innovation,